developer-onizuka/JpegInMongoDB/README.md

 # JpegInMongoDB
 In MongoDB, you can use the BSON binary type to store any kind of binary data.
+This repo is to understand how to store it.

 # 1. Publish a large number of messages via DLX
 Put the number of 1000 jpeg images in /home/vagrant/Downloads/. <br>